RaisanenMarkus/csharp/docs/part5/part5-3.md

 sandbox.Name
 ```

-In the first example we create a simple **int** variable, and the number 10 is stored as its value.
-When we pass the variable to the **Console.WriteLine** method, the value 10 is printed.
+In the first example we create a simple **int** variable and the number 10 is stored as its value.
+When we pass the variable to the **Console.WriteLine()** method the value 10 is printed.
 In the second example we create a **reference type** variable named john.
 A reference to an object, returned by the constructor of the **Name** class when we call it, is stored as the value of the variable.
-When this latter variable is printed, the string **sandbox.Name** is what ends up being printed.
+When this latter variable is printed the string **sandbox.Name** is what ends up being printed.
 What is the cause for this?

-The method call **Console.WriteLine** prints the value of the variable.
-The value of a simple variable is concrete, whereas the value of a reference type variable is a reference.
-In the case of a reference type variable, what is printed is the ToString representation of the object.
-As the default method for any **Object.ToString** is to print in format **namespace.ClassName**, we get **sandbox.Name**.
+The method call **Console.WriteLine()** prints the value of the variable.
+The value of a simple variable is concrete whereas the value of a reference type variable is a reference.
+In the case of a reference type variable what is printed is the ToString representation of the object.
+As the default method for any **Object.ToString()** is to print in format **namespace.ClassName**, hence we get **sandbox.Name**.

 The previous example is the case when the programmer has not changed a variable's default print format.
-You can change the default print by defining the method **ToString** in the class of the object in question.
+You can change the default print by defining the method **ToString()** in the class of the object in question.
 The method indicates what string should be printed when an instance of the class is printed.
-In the example below, we have defined the method **public override string ToString()** in the class Name: it returns the instance variable name.
-Now when we print an object that is an instance of Name with the Console.WriteLine command, what is printed is the string returned by the ToString method.
+In the example below we have defined the method **public override string ToString()** in the class Name.
+It returns the instance variable name.
+Now when we print an object that is an instance of Name with the Console.WriteLine() command, what is printed is the string returned by the ToString method.

 ```cs
 namespace sandbox